servicetitan/Stl.Fusion.Samples/README.md

 > [![Discord Server](https://img.shields.io/discord/729970863419424788.svg)](https://discord.gg/EKEwv6d)

 Don't know what Fusion is?
-[You should!](https://github.com/servicetitan/Stl.Fusion) Fusion is probably your #1 partner in crime if you're building a real-time app (an online app delivering some or all updates in real-time) or a high-load app, and moreover, it plays really well with Blazor.
+[You should!](https://github.com/servicetitan/Stl.Fusion) Fusion is your #1 partner in crime if you're building a real-time app (an online app delivering some or all updates in real-time) or a high-load app.
+Moreover, it plays really well with Blazor and works on MAUI.

-In particular, Fusion allows you to build fully real-time UIs like this one as easily as if there would be no logic related to real-time updates at all:
+Fusion allows you to build fully real-time UIs like this one - and it's nearly as easy as if there is no logic related to real-time updates at all:

 ![](docs/img/Samples-Blazor.gif)